aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 The catalog detail component shows all information that is available for a product.

-setupThumbnailSlider()
+addReviews(response, container)
+: Adds the reviews to the passed container

+fetchReviews(container)
+: Fetches reviews for the product

+updateReview(entry, template)
+: Renders the reviews in the page

+onOpenLightbox
+: Opens the lightbox with big images

+onSelectThumbnail()
 : Initializes the slider for the thumbnail gallery (small images)

-setupImageSwap()
-: Displays the big image and highlight thumbnail after it was selected

-setupImageLightbox()
-: Opens the lightbox with big images

-setupBlockPriceSlider()
+onTogglePrice()
 : Initializes the slide in/out for block prices

-setupServiceSlider()
+onToggleServices()
 : Initializes the slide in/out for delivery/payment services

-setupAdditionalContentSlider()
+onShowReviews()
+: Initializes loading reviews

+onMoreReviews()
+: Initializes loading more reviews

+onSortReviews()
+: Initializes sorting reviews

+onExpandReviews()
-: Initializes the slide in/out for additional content
+: Initializes expanding reviews

+onAddBasket()
+: Adds products to the basket without page reload

 init()
 : Initializes the catalog detail actions